cailleyfactor/ct_lung_segmentation/README.md

 # Auto-generation tool citations
 Used ChatGPT 4.0 for the following:
-- Saving figures based on the index values for producing examples of 2D slices with their corresponding predicted masks and true masks in `main.py`:
+- Generating names for figures based on their index values for producing examples of 2D slices with their corresponding predicted masks and true masks in `main.py`:
-    - Alongside the existing code for plotting the values, used the prompt "how to save these files, incorporating their index name".
+    - Alongside the existing code for plotting the values, used the prompt: "how to name these files based on their unique index".
+- Improving the plot_images function in `main.py`:
+    - Code was submitted to ChatGPT alongside the prompt: "How to fix the code such that the three images produced for each index in the loop make a 3x3 grid"
+- Flattening y_pred and y_true in the forward method of the Soft Dice Loss in loss.py":
+    - Alongside their dimensions and the existing code, submitted the prompt: "Best way to flatten these images".

-GitHub Copilot was used to help write documentation for docker and comments within the code.
+GitHub Copilot was used to help write documentation for the doxygen and comments within the code.

 # License
 Released 2024 by Cailley Factor.